-Influence your teenager’s mental well-being: I don’t think any of us as parents, would want to have a child or a family member who is mentally unwell.
+Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

-A mental illness can suck the life out of an individual and the people who are around the person and the ones that care for them.
+A mental illness can suck the life out of and individual and the people who are around the person and the ones that care for them.

 Topics Covered in this Blog